WalletConnect/walletconnect-docs/docs/quick-start/wallets/swift.md

 Swift implementation of WalletConnect v.2 protocol for native iOS applications.

 :::caution
-Note: The Swift client is in Alpha and should only be used for testing.
+Note: The Swift client is in Beta and should only be used for testing.
 :::

 ## Requirements